How to do the Abdominal Release

-The mother can lay on her back or side.
+- The mother can lay on her back or her side.
 If on her back, she can be slightly propped up by pillows.
-Her weight should settle through her back though, not her bottom.
-Loose clothing may seem to help make this technique a success.
+Her weight should settle through her back (not her bottom).
+Loose clothing may help make this technique a success.

-The top hand touches the lower abdomen.
-Use the hand that will end up having the thumb “point” in the direction of the woman’s upper body, or navel.
-The light pressure means the helper can’t rest the hand on the woman’s abdomen.
-That’s too much pressure.
+- The top hand touches the lower abdomen.
+Use the hand that will end up having the thumb point in the direction of the woman’s upper body, or navel.
+The light pressure required means the helper can’t rest their hand on the woman’s abdomen, as that would be too much pressure.

-The bottom hand is horizontal across the sacrum and soft or passive.
-The mother lays on the bottom hand.
-Her weight as she relaxes “opens” her back over the wedge-shaped palm of the helper.
+- The bottom hand should be horizontal across the sacrum.
+The mother then lays on the bottom hand.
+As she relaxes, her weight “opens” her back over the wedge-shaped palm of the helper.

-Now, the mother breathes as if she is relaxed and falling asleep.
-She can sleep, rest or have a pleasant and soothing conversation with the helper.
+- Now the mother breathes as if she is relaxed and falling asleep.
+She can sleep if she’d like, or have a pleasant and soothing conversation with the helper.

-Within moments, and the time varies with the woman, the helper will feel subtle movements traveling slowly (usually) between his or her hands.
-There is a delay between the hands of a few seconds.
+- Within moments (the time varies with the woman) the helper will feel subtle movements traveling slowly (usually) between his or her hands.
+There is a few second delay between the hands.

-The movement may feel like flutters or like waves.
-A fluid motion might be noticed, or something like tapping or little pops.
+The movement may feel like flutters or waves.
+A fluid motion might be noticed, like tapping or little pops.
 The woman can usually feel them, too.
-They are light enough to be missed unless the helper is quiet in her perceptions.
+They are light enough to be missed unless the helper is quiet in their perceptions.

-The two of them continue to “do” the abdominal release until the motions stop.
+Continue to do the abdominal release until the motions stop.

 Learn more about how to do a diaphragmatic release from an article in Midwifery Today.

-Practice holding a balloon between your palms so lightly that if you held it with any less pressure and it would fall towards the floor.
-That’s the amount of lightness I’m talking about using in this technique.
-Light touch is still touch!
+Practice holding a balloon between your palms so lightly that if you held it with any less pressure it would fall towards the floor.
+That’s the amount of lightness I’m talking about when using this technique.
+A light touch is still a touch!

-You can learn to do this technique with another trusted person, but you may find professionals who do this type of fascial work along with Chiropractic or Osteopathic, Cranio-fascial or craniosacral, and therapeutic massage.
+You can learn to do this technique with another trusted person, but you may prefer to find a professional who does this type of fascial wor for a greater chance of success..

-The Manual Diaphragm Release Technique improves diaphragmatic mobility, inspiratory capacity and exercise capacity in people with chronic obstructive pulmonary disease: a randomised trial
+The Manual Diaphragm Release Technique improves diaphragmatic mobility, inspiratory capacity, and exercise capacity in people with chronic obstructive pulmonary disease: a randomized trial

 Rocha, Taciano et al.